Premier League fixtures 2019/2020: Confirmed TV schedule for all remaining games – by channel and free-to-air - TheNewsTrace

 Monday 13th July

-Man Utd v Southampton (8pm) Sky Sports activities/Choose TV FREE TO AIR
+Man Utd v Southampton (8pm) Sky Sports activities/Decide TV FREE TO AIR

 Premier League TV schedule by channel – confirmed